Wayne K. Blickenstaff: Early life

-Wayne K. Blickenstaff was born on June 25, 1920 in Pomona, California.
+Wayne K. Blickenstaff was born on June 25, 1920, in Pomona, California.
 After graduating from Pomona High School, he attended Woodbury Business College in Los Angeles, California.

 World War II

 Blickenstaff enlisted in the Army Air Forces on January 28, 1942.
 He subsequently earned his flying wings and was commissioned as a second lieutenant.
 Lieutenant Blickenstaff was assigned to the 350th Fighter Squadron, 353rd Fighter Group, Eighth Air Force at RAF Metfield in Suffolk, England.
 He would fly a total of 133 combat missions during the war.

-On December 1, 1943 he damaged an Me109 over France.
+On December 1, 1943, he damaged a Messerschmitt Bf 109 over France.
 The squadron moved to RAF Raydon in Suffolk the following April.
-Blickenstaff was also promoted to captain and damaged another Me 109 that month.
-He later probably downed another over Germany on June 30, 1944.
+Blickenstaff was also promoted to captain and damaged another Bf 109 that month.
+He is believed to have later downed another over Germany on June 30, 1944.
 He was promoted to major in August.

 Ace status

 Major Blickenstaff finally scored his first official victory on November 27, 1944.
 Blickenstaff was leading his squadron to strafe an enemy supply depot in Germany.
 While near Brunswick, over 200 enemy planes attacked the American formations.
-Blickenstaff managed to shoot down four Fw190s despite the cowling of his own P-51 Mustang being hit by enemy fire.
+Blickenstaff managed to shoot down four Fw 190s despite the cowling of his own P-51 Mustang being hit by enemy fire.
 Since some of the oil lines in his plane were hit, Blickenstaff was forced to land at Denain Airfield in Prouvy, France.
 For his actions that day, Major Blickenstaff was awarded the Silver Star.

 On February 22, 1945, Major Blickenstaff claimed his fifth victory of the war.
-While near Berlin, his squadron encountered four Me262 jets.
+While near Berlin, his squadron encountered four Me 262 jets.
 Blickenstaff and his flight dropped their extra fuel tanks in an effort to gain speed and chased one jet for about seven minutes.
 Unable to catch the jet and nearing Soviet lines, his flight broke off the chase.
 While returning, Blickenstaff spotted another Me 262 flying below him.
 Gaining speed in a dive, he was able to score numerous hits on the jet, forcing the pilot to bail out.
 With this victory, Blickenstaff distinguished himself as a flying ace, and one of the few American pilots credited with a jet kill.
 Blickenstaff was promoted to lieutenant colonel on March 7, 1945.